We start this guide with a detailed look and some mini-reviews of some of the best infrared grills available on the market today.

 You also want a manufacturer who stands by their product.
 A decent warranty period gives you confidence that the grill is good, that it will last, and that there’s help available if it doesn’t.

 1-year is standard with any grill, up to 3 years relatively common.
 I would personally never buy a grill without a warranty, it kind of shows the manufacturer has no confidence in their own kit.

 An infrared grill operates much like a gas or charcoal grill when you’re cooking.
 A key difference, though, is that infrared burners emit direct, persistent heat via radiation, not convection.
 It’s a much more efficient cooking process than traditional grilling.

 Traditional gas burners may be more common, but they’re really not as fast-heating and user-friendly as infrared grills.
 There’s a reason why most steakhouses use infrared burners; they emit far less diffused heat compared to traditional grills.

 The benefits of infrared grilling include quick heating and cooking times, as well as an incredibly even distribution of heat across the entire grill’s surface.
 Since heat distribution is direct and more intense, you get more optimal results from your grilling.

 One of the key features of infrared grilling is the panel which sits between the grates and the flame.
 This is often a perforated ceramic tile, special glass, or metal covered with a stainless-steel mesh.

-Some of the older types of infrared grills use ceramic plates, although you’ll commonly find quality products featuring a glass panel right above the stainless-steel burners.
+Some older types of infrared grills use ceramic plates, although you’ll commonly find quality products featuring a glass panel right above the stainless-steel burners.
 Ceramic plating is reportedly better for higher temperatures.

 Others use gas burners to heat a metal surface between the burners and the grates.